 All states reserve the title "Psychologist" for persons with doctorates, and a doctorate is required for independent, unsupervised private practice.
 It is rare these days to find a full-time faculty position above the junior college level which requires less than a Ph.D., unless that person has had extensive field or teaching experience.

-A clinical Ph.D. program prepares you to practice psychology (e.g., provide therapy or other services) and/or do research in a university, clinic or hospital setting.
-You can also earn a Ph.D. in a research area of psychology, such as social psychology, cognitive psychology, developmental psychology, or quantititative psychology.
+A clinical Ph.D. program prepares you to practice psychology (e.g., diagnose mental illness and provide therapy or other services) and/or do research in a university, clinic or hospital setting.
+Similarly, a Psy.D. program prepares you to practice psychology in private practice, school, and community-based settings.
+You can also earn a Ph.D. in a research area of psychology, such as social psychology, cognitive psychology, developmental psychology, or behavioral/cognitive neuroscience.
 With a research Ph.D., you can teach at the college level, and conduct research in a university, hospital, government, policy, or business setting.

-If your goal is work in an academic or clinical setting, but your academic credentials are not strong enough to obtain admission to a four (or more) year doctoral program, a master's program may be a good option for you as a first step to a career.
+If your goal is to work in an academic or clinical setting, but your academic credentials are not strong enough to obtain admission to a four (or more) year doctoral program, a master's program may be a good option for you as a first step to a career.
 A person who does well in such a program can then apply to a doctoral program after having "proved" him or herself.
-Be aware that not all credits may transfer between master’s and doctoral programs, so this route takes more time.
-If you are interested in the doctorate, it is recommend that you work hard and earn good grades, obtain some hands-on research experience, and try to enter such a program directly after you earn your B.A.
+Be aware that not all credits may transfer between master's and doctoral programs, so this route takes more time.
+If you are interested in the doctorate, it is recommended that you work hard and earn good grades, obtain some hands-on research experience, and try to enter such a program soon after you earn your bachelor's degree.

 Doctor of Philosophy [Ph.D.] in Clinical, Counseling or School Psychology

 An original doctoral dissertation including a literature review, data collection, statistical analysis and discussion is required.
-A Ph.D. in clinical, counseling or school psychology offers the possibility of teaching at the college or university level, working as a researcher, and working as an independent private practitioner.
+A Ph.D. in clinical psychology offers the possibility of teaching at the college or university level, working as a researcher, and working as an independent private practitioner.